awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 The type of restore to be performed\.
 You can specify one of the following values:
 +  `full-copy` \- The new DB cluster is restored as a full copy of the source DB cluster\.
 +  `copy-on-write` \- The new DB cluster is restored as a clone of the source DB cluster\.
-Constraints: You can't specify `copy-on-write` if the engine version of the source DB cluster is earlier than 1\.11\.
 If you don't specify a `RestoreType` value, then the new DB cluster is restored as a full copy of the source DB cluster\.
 Valid for: Aurora DB clusters and Multi\-AZ DB clusters
 *Required*: No